We are still open for bookings after the PM's latest announcement. Updated Oct 2020.

 Stockport.
 SK7 1AW.

-Bredbury classroom riverside Suite 7, fr, 5th Floor, Pear Mill,
+Bredbury clinic riverside Suite 7, fr, 5th Floor, Pear Mill,

 Stockport Rd West, Bredbury, Stockport SK6 2BP.